-SQM's current human rights assessment includes inputs from workers, contractors, and local external stakeholders, such as indigenous communities.
-In December 2022, SQM presented a human rights study, which includes diagnoses with primary and secondary data, and risks and updated periodically, including, at minimum, when there are significant changes in the mining project, business relationships, or in the operating environment.

-- 1.3.2.2.
-Assessments, which may be scaled to the size of the company and severity of human rights risks and impacts, shall: - a.
-Follow a credible process/methodology; - b.
-Be carried out by competent professionals; and - c.
-Draw on internal and/or external human rights expertise, and consultations with potentially affected rights holders, including men, women, children (or their representatives) and other vulnerable groups, and other relevant stakeholders. - 1.3.2.3.
-As part of its assessment, the operating company shall document, at minimum: - a.
-The assessment methodology; - b.
-The current human rights context in the country and mining project area; - c.
-Relevant human rights laws and norms; - d.
-A comprehensive list of the human rights risks related to mining project activities and business relationships, and an evaluation of the potential severity of impacts for each identified human rights risk; - e.
-The identification of rights holders, an analysis of the potential differential risks to and impacts on rights holder groups (e.g., women, men, children, the elderly, persons with disabilities, indigenous peoples, ethnic or religious minority groups, and other disadvantaged or vulnerable groups), and a disaggregation of results by rights holder group; - f.
-Recommendations for preventing, mitigating and remediating identified risks and impacts, giving priority to the most salient human rights issues. - 1.3.2.4.
+Chapt Chapter 1.3-Human Rights Due Diligence Basis for Rating updated periodically, including, at minimum, when there are significant changes in the mining project, business relationships, or in the operating environment. impacts assessment.
+This new study also includes internal and external stakeholders, mainly indigenous communities.
+In addition, there is evidence that this study and its results were shared with internal (workers) and external (contractors and communities) stakeholders.
+The document indicates that it is updated periodically, following the adopted participatory methodology.
+1.3.2.2.
+Assessments, which may be scaled to the size of the company and severity of human rights risks and impacts, shall: a.
+Follow a credible process/methodology; b.
+Be carried out by competent professionals; and c.
+Draw on internal and/or external human rights expertise, and consultations with potentially affected rights holders, including men, women, children (or their representatives) and other vulnerable groups, and other relevant stakeholders.
+L The assessment of human rights risks and impacts was completed in December 2022, and the documents presented regarding the methodology adopted with all the groups and experts responsible for the study confirm that all sub-requirements were met.
+1.3.2.3.
+As part of its assessment, the operating company shall document, at minimum: a.
+The assessment methodology; b.
+The current human rights context in the country and mining project area; c.
+Relevant human rights laws and norms; d.
+A comprehensive list of the human rights risks related to mining project activities and business relationships, and an evaluation of the potential severity of impacts for each identified human rights risk; e.
+The identification of rights holders, an analysis of the potential differential risks to and impacts on rights holder groups (e.g., women, men, children, the elderly, persons with disabilities, indigenous peoples, ethnic or religious minority groups, and other disadvantaged or vulnerable groups), and a disaggregation of results by rights holder group; f.
+Recommendations for preventing, mitigating and remediating identified risks and impacts, giving priority to the most salient human rights issues.
+L The Human Rights Risks and Impacts Assessment was not concluded until June 2022, and only included secondary data.
+In this way, there was no evidence regarding all sub- requirements, mainly "e" and "f".
+In December 2022, SQM presented the final Human Rights and Risks and Impacts Assessment ("Asesoría para el Laventamiento Participativo de información en Derechos Humanos").
+This document includes evidence supporting all sub-requirements.
+In addition, the presentation file of this document also presents the content shared with the internal and external stakeholders, mainly the HRIA results according to the stakeholder group.
+The participation in these documents and activities was confirmed by indigenous community representatives.
+The Human Rights Risks and Impacts Assessment was concluded and includes all sub- requirements.
+1.3.2.4.
 At minimum, stakeholders and rights holders who participated in the assessment process shall have the opportunity to review draft key issues and findings that are relevant to them, and shall be consulted to provide feedback on those findings.
+L According to the final Human Rights and Risks and Impacts Assessment ("Asesoría para el Levantamiento Participativo de información en Derechos Humanos"), SQM provided primary data from internal and external stakeholders.
+In addition, the presentation file of this document also presents the content shared with internal and external stakeholders, which evidences the stakeholder's participation.
+The participation in the assessment process was confirmed by indigenous community representatives, and also documents such as emails and attendance lists.